Best Fans For Sleeping: A Shopper’s Guide To Cool & Therapeutic Rest

 - Security: Basic security measures implemented.

-- Feel the power: Honeywell's TurboForce line of fans have an aerodynamic turbo design to maximize air movement, offering the power for intense cooling or energy-saving air circulation.
-The ease of a medium fan with power you can feel from 32 feet away
+- FEEL THE POWER – Honeywell TurboForce fans have an aerodynamic turbo design to maximize air movement and power for intense cooling or energy-saving air circulation.
+You can feel the power of this medium floor or desk fan from up to 35 feet away.

 - Small but powerful;